TuringLang/docs/README.md

    ```

    This will build the entire documentation and place the output in the `_site` folder.
-   You can then view the rendered website by launching a HTTP server from that directory, e.g. using Python:
+   You can then view the rendered website by launching an HTTP server from that directory, e.g. using Python:

    ```bash
    cd _site